 (e) To establish a system of supervision and guidance

 (f) To establish in cooperation with the Department

 of Transportation to supply a sufficient number of prisoners for use by the Department of Transportation to clean up the trash and garbage along State, county, township, or municipal highways as designated by the Department of Transportation.
-The Department of Corrections, at the request of the Department of Transportation, shall furnish such prisoners at least annually for a period to be agreed upon between the Director of Corrections and the Director of Transportation.
+The Department of Corrections, at the request of the Department of Transportation, shall furnish such prisoners at least annually for a period to be agreed upon between the Director of Corrections and the Secretary of Transportation.
 The prisoners used on this program shall be selected by the Director of Corrections on whatever basis he deems proper in consideration of their term, behavior and earned eligibility to participate in such program - where they will be outside of the prison facility but still in the custody of the Department of Corrections.
 Prisoners convicted of first degree murder, or a Class X felony, or armed violence, or aggravated kidnapping, or criminal sexual assault, aggravated criminal sexual abuse or a subsequent conviction for criminal sexual abuse, or forcible detention, or arson, or a prisoner adjudged a Habitual Criminal shall not be eligible for selection to participate in such program.
 The prisoners shall remain as prisoners in the custody of the Department of Corrections and such Department shall furnish whatever security is necessary.
 The Department of Transportation shall furnish trucks and equipment for the highway cleanup program and personnel to supervise and direct the program.
 Neither the Department of Corrections nor the Department of Transportation shall replace any regular employee with a prisoner.

 (g) To maintain records of persons committed to it